People as part of the Services Marketing Mix

 Anyway, the ‘people’ in your marketing mix involves two key functions : procedures and personality.
 Procedures is about doing the necessary in an organised and efficient manner.
 Personality is about delivering that functionality with a nice and friendly manner.

-I remember reading Feargal Quinn’s legendary book about quality customer care entitled “Crowning the Customer” and a passage inside where he mentioned that, at the time when he was still involved in recruitment for his business, that if a candidate didn’t smile during the interview he didn’t get the job.
+I remember reading the late great Feargal Quinn’s legendary book about quality customer care entitled “Crowning the Customer” and a passage inside where he mentioned that, at the time when he was still involved in recruitment for his business, that if a candidate didn’t smile during the interview he didn’t get the job.
 You can buy that book from the publisher here.

 Just remember that there’s no point in having the finest automobile, bought at an excellent price and running on the straightest road, if the person behind the wheel doesn’t know how to drive!
 In service businesses, be sure your people are the right people.